aeternity/aepp-docs/index.md

 If the TTL of the query+response would exceed the oracle's remaining TTL then the query will not be sent.

-###Contracts###
+### Contracts
-Contracts are programs which live on the blockchain and allow users to formalise arrangements between them.
+Contracts are programs which live on the blockchain and allow users to formalise agreements between each other.
 Virtual machines running on nodes execute the contracts, for which the nodes receive fees.
 A contract will run when it receives an event from the outside world, which could be payment from a user, or some event from the outside world, delivered via an oracle.

 The Æternity blockchain supports three different virtual machines, which contracts run on: